zerocracy/farm/README.md

 "bundles" in `com.zerocracy.bundles` package, which are simulators of real projects.
 Each bundle is a collection of files, which we place into a fake project and run claims dispatcher, just like it would happen in a real project.  `BundlesTest` does this.
+If some fails need to be placed into PMO project then they should be prefixed with `pmo_`, e.g. pmo_people.xml, unless it is a PMO test (with `_setup.xml` `/setup/pmo` set to `true`), then there is no need to prefix the files with `pmo_`.

 In order to create a new bundle you just copy an existing one and edit its files.
 The key file, of course, is the `claims.xml`, which contains